ocassidydev/creditcard-churn/README.md

 	-`imbalanced-learn` - for performing SMOTE on the training data to ensure a balanced proportion of targets -`scikit-learn` - for implementing ML models
 	-`xgboost` - for implementing ML models
-	-`yellowbrick` - for assessing model perfomance
-	-`category_encoders` - for using the `TargetEncoder` class to perform target encoding on the dataset
+	-`yellowbrick` - for assessing clustering model performance by visualizing silhouette scores -`category_encoders` - for using the `TargetEncoder` class to perform target encoding on the dataset

 ## Credits